HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 [A confirmed]
 ```

-Look at the result of B, if B confirms, then A is removed and the page remains unchanged, if B is also revoked, then B is removed and the current page returns to A.
+Look at the result of B, if B confirms, then A is removed and the page remains unchanged, if B is also cancelled, then B is removed and the current page returns to A.

 So if B cancels first, does not match any rules, the page and queue remain unchanged, see C. C is confirmed, then A and B are removed, the page remains unchanged.
-If C is also revoked, then according to Rule 2, remove B and C, and the page should return to A:
+If C is also cancelled, then according to 「Rule 2」, remove B and C, and the page should return to A:

 ```{1,2}
 [C canceled] ❌